/

 This is to maintain our ethical duty to you, to preserve our team’s ability to serve all clients, and because our contracts limit the scope of representation to specific matters.

+What is attorney-client confidentiality?
 Attorney-Client confidentiality is a legally protected relationship between attorneys and those they serve where all conversations, information, and documents exchanged are a secret subject to the rules of professional responsibility.
 The secrecy and privacy have to be maintained by the client as well as the legal team.

 Before scheduling and having any call with the legal team, make sure that you can be in a safe and private space such that no one else can hear our conversation.
 From the attorney’s side, no member of our team is allowed to discuss your case with anyone outside our office without your permission.